yudduy/password-manager/README.md

 # Secure Password Manager

 A secure password manager built with Python (FastAPI) backend and Next.js frontend.
-The password manager uses strong encryption (AES-GCM) and secure key derivation (PBKDF2) to protect your passwords.
+The password manager uses strong encryption (AES-GCM) and secure key derivation (PBKDF2) to protect your passwords (derived from CS 255 Winter 2025 taught by Dan Boneh).

 ## Features